raphrmx/graphql_openapi_codegen/README.md

 the live API.
 A **Swagger UI** on `/rest-doc`, over the OpenAPI document the same run produced.
 Both written, both mounted, both on whatever path you want.

-The resolvers content are the only code you write.
+The resolver bodies are the only code you write.

 ```graphql
 type Query {